Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 ## Genral Features ##

 The website counts with four main pages visible for all users as Recipes or Home Page, Recipe_description which linkable from any recipe and will display the full info about each recipe of them, separately.
-The access path for the full recipe is clinking on the GO button on the collapsible card which is a index of all recipes.
+The access path for the full recipe is clicking on the GO button on the colapsible card which is a index of all recipes.
 The Home or Recipes page also adverts and provides information about Thermomix, I do this choosing a very visual approach, inserting a Carousel from Materialize.
-Log in page with a linked as well for Sign In and the opposite in case any user mistakes, ann once we are In you are welcomed by a personalised profile page which has also the search for recipes  feauture.
+Log in page with a link as well for Sign In and the opposite in case any user mistakes, and once we are In, you are welcomed by a personalised profile page which has also the search for recipes  feauture.
 The Sig In page directs you to the Registration Page which inputs the user details into the MongoDB database.
 At last, we have the log out page which directs you to the Log In page back.